rozza/mongo-java-driver/docs/reference/content/tutorial/installation-guide.md

 {{< install artifactId="mongodb-driver-core" version="3.0.0-rc1" >}}

-## Bson
+## BSON

-The Bson library comprehensively supports [BSON](http://www.bsonspec.org), the data storage and network transfer format that MongoDB uses for "documents".
+This library comprehensively supports [BSON](http://www.bsonspec.org), the data storage and network transfer format that MongoDB uses for "documents".
 BSON is short for Binary [JSON](http://json.org/), is a binary-encoded serialization of JSON-like documents.

 {{< install artifactId="bson" version="3.0.0-rc1" >}}

 ## Uber MongoDB Java Driver
-This is the legacy uber jar that contains everything you need; the bson library, the core library and the mongodb-driver.
+This is the legacy uber jar that contains everything you need; the BSON library, the core library and the mongodb-driver.

 {{< install artifactId="mongo-java-driver" version="3.0.0-rc1" >}}